Content

 What is Looker Studio?

-Let's start with an introduction to Looker Studio.
-It's a service perfect for beginners to create interactive reports.
-It allows you to import information from different platforms, starting from other Google services: Google Ads, BigQuery, Google Analytics 4, Google Sheets, and YouTube Analytics, as well as non-google tools so you can visualize data with charts, tables, and diagrams, and monitor KPIs (or other indicators) in real-time.
+Let's begin with an overview of Looker Studio.
+It’s an ideal tool for beginners looking to create dynamic and interactive reports.
+Looker Studio enables you to import data from various platforms, including Google services like Google Ads, BigQuery, Google Analytics 4, Google Sheets, and YouTube Analytics, along with non-Google tools.
+This platform allows you to visualize your data using charts, tables, and diagrams and to track key performance indicators (KPIs) or other metrics in real-time.

 Even the free version provides the ability to share reports with colleagues, shareholders or clients.
 You’re also in the driver’s seat - managing the access rights, giving the editing permissions.
 In addition, you can make a template of a report so that others can copy and apply their data to your ready-made visuals.